 I am a retired teacher.
 After teaching for 30 years, I decided to retire and try something new.
-That didn't last long as I am back teaching part time.
 A few years ago I shaved my head to support a student who lost her leg to cancer (hence the bald portrait).
 I kept it shaved for 14 months until she was healthy again.

-My hobbies include photography, genealogy, travel and reading.
+My hobbies include photography (I post photos on Instagram), genealogy, travel and reading (I blog about the books I have read).
 I hope to travel more in the future.
 I would love to travel to Scandinavia, New Zealand and Australia.
 I have been from coast to coast in Canada and would love to travel to the third coast at sometime.
 I love thunderstorms, especially when I can watch their approach and listen to the thunder after the flash from the lightning.
 There is such a wonder at nature's power!

 Since retiring, I have written one short novel and a children's story (not published yet) and am in the process of writing another.
 I may not get them published, but I write for the pure enjoyment of telling a story.
 I am a cat lover.
 I have two of them; they are great company.

 My taste in music is very eclectic.
 I enjoy anything from blues, to jazz, to light rock to classical.
 It all depends upon the mood I am in as to what I will listen to.
 (Blues or jazz when I am house cleaning and classical while reading).

 I enjoy sports; I like to watch basketball, volleyball, curling and yes, figure skating.
 I participate in volleyball when I am coaching, and like to keep fit by going to the gym for a workout three times a week very early in the morning.
 During the spring, summer and fall I love to get on my bicycle and go for long rides in the countryside.
 I also enjoy a round of golf, although I am not a good golfer.
 It is great to get out for the fresh air and exercise.